rayed/rayed.com/content/posts/2018/03/goodbye-wordpress-hello-hugo.md

 ### Ditching the LAMP Stack

-PHP was my language of choice when it comes to web application development, but not any more, I mainly moved to using [Django](https://www.djangoprojects.com/), same thing apply to MySQL which I replaced with Postgres, and I also replaced Apache with Nginx! so running a full LAMP stack just to support my blog wasn't a good idea anymore!
+PHP was my language of choice when it comes to web application development, but not any more!
+I mainly moved to using [Django](https://www.djangoprojects.com/), same thing apply to MySQL which I replaced with Postgres, and I also replaced Apache with Nginx! so running a full LAMP stack just to support my blog wasn't a good idea anymore!

 ### Updates, updates, updates!!